shixuanlin1/shixuanlin1.github.io/_pages/cv.md

 Education
 ======
 * B.B.A. in Finance, Macau University of Science and Technology, Sep.
 2019 - Jun.
 2023
+   * Thesis: Forecasting the term structure of interest rates with dynamic SV models
 * M.S. in Management and Systems, New York University, Sep.
 2023 - Jun.
 2025 (Expected)

 Exchange Experience